LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Changes in 5.0.0
 ^^^^^^^^^^^^^^^^

+The :c:type:`SUNMemoryHelper` functions :c:func:`SUNMemoryHelper_Alloc`,
+:c:func:`SUNMemoryHelper_Dealloc`, and :c:func:`SUNMemoryHelper_Copy` have been
+updated to accept an opaque handle as the last input.
+At a minimum, user-defined :c:type:`SUNMemoryHelper` implementations will need to update these functions to accept the additional argument.
+Typically, this handle is the execution stream (e.g., a CUDA/HIP stream or SYCL queue) for the operation.
+The :ref:`CUDA
+<SUNMemory.CUDA>`, :ref:`HIP <SUNMemory.HIP>`, and :ref:`SYCL <SUNMemory.SYCL>`
+implementations have been updated accordingly.
+Additionally, the constructor :c:func:`SUNMemoryHelper_Sycl` has been update to remove the SYCL queue as an input.

-The MRIStep module has been extended to support implicit-explicit (IMEX) multirate infinitesimal generalized additive Runge-Kutta (MRI-GARK) methods.
+The MRIStep module has been extended to support implicit-explicit (ImEx) multirate infinitesimal generalized additive Runge--Kutta (MRI-GARK) methods.
 As such, :c:func:`MRIStepCreate` has been updated to include arguments for the slow explicit and slow implicit ODE right-hand side functions.
 :c:func:`MRIStepCreate` has also been updated to require attaching an